-- The abstract does not exceed 150 words
+- The abstract must not exceed 150 words

-- The first (title page) of the manuscript is numbered page 1.
+- The first (title page) of the manuscript must be numbered page 1.
 This ensures that the numbers on the printed and electronic versions coincide, making it easier for the review team to provide comments

 - No cover letter is typically necessary

 - After uploading your files and completing the payment form, your submission is not yet complete.
-You are redirected from the payment form to the submission system and need to complete a final confirmation step.
-If this redirection fails, the submission can be completed by following the provided link to the electronic submission session and selecting the option “Previously Interrupted Submission (Paid submission fee but the submission was interrupted)” as payment type and entering the “Credit Card Transaction ID”, which is provided during the online payment.
+You will be redirected from the payment form to the submission system and will need to complete a final confirmation step.
+If this redirection fails, the submission can be completed by following the provided link to the electronic submission session and selecting the option ‘Previously Interrupted Submission (Paid submission fee but the submission was interrupted)’ as payment type and entering the Transaction ID that is provided during the online payment

 - If the web submission process does not work for some reason, please email the technical support team at firstname.lastname@example.org.
 As a last resort, please email your anonymous manuscript and a separate title page (containing the authors’ details) to email@example.com

-The fee for a submission or a resubmission is €300, which is reduced to €250 if the submitting author is a member of the European Finance Association.
+The fee for a regular submission or resubmission is €300, which is reduced to €250 if the submitting author is a member of the European Finance Association.
 (The membership application form is available at http://www.efa-online.org.
 Please note that proof of membership may be required.
 If you are unsure whether your membership is current, please contact the EFA at firstname.lastname@example.org.)
-The submission fee is refunded if the editorial decision is rendered after more than 100 days.
+The submission fee is fully refunded if the editorial decision is rendered after more than 100 days.
 The clock starts from the day that the submission is moved out of the holding tank and assigned to an Editor (which may be up to a couple of days after the submission is received).
 This is consistent with the link sent by Editorial Express that allows authors to check the status of the submission – this link counts the number of days from assignment to an Editor.

-Disclaimer: The Review can refuse Fast-Track submissions if the journal has already received many such submissions within a short period.
-In such cases, they will be converted to regular submissions and the difference in fees refunded.
+Please note that the RF may refuse fast track submissions if we have already received many such submissions within a short period.
+In such cases, the submission will be treated as a regular submission, and the difference in fee refunded.

 We recognize that collecting new data or doing research in an unexplored field can be particularly time-consuming, and that authors may be unwilling to do this given that a paper is only typically publishable if it finds significant results.
-We invite submissions of “registered reports” (also as suggested by Harvey (2017)).
+We invite submissions of ‘registered reports’ (also as suggested by Harvey (2017)).
 These are detailed proposals, similar to the front-end of a regular paper providing economic motivation and methodology, but should be no longer than that.
-The report is assigned to an Editor, who reviews it, perhaps in conjunction with other members of the Editorial Board.
-If the proposal is given the green light, this means that the Editor considers the proposal interesting enough to publish, even if the results are insignificant.
+The report is assigned to an editor, who reviews it, perhaps in conjunction with other members of the Editorial Board.
+If the proposal is given the green light, this means that the editor considers the proposal interesting enough to publish, even if the results are insignificant.
 Again, the eventual paper will still have to be refereed, and there is no publication guarantee.
-However, the authors have the assurance that the Editor is sufficiently supportive of the topic that he/she will overrule any concerns on insignificant results, and that this same Editor will handle the paper when eventually submitted.
+However, the authors have the assurance that the Editor is sufficiently supportive of the topic that he/she will overrule any concerns on insignificant results, and that the same editor will handle the paper when eventually submitted.